Sam Houston: Governor of Texas

+Before he successfully became the governor of Texas, Houston had run unsuccessfully in 1857.
+He ran again in 1859, and won.
 Houston ran against Runnels in the 1859 gubernatorial election.
 Capitalizing on Runnels's unpopularity over state issues such as Native American raids, Houston won the election and took office in December 1859.
 In the 1860 presidential election, Houston and John Bell were the two major contenders for the presidential nomination of the newly formed Constitutional Union Party, which consisted largely of Southern unionists.
 Houston narrowly trailed Bell on the first ballot of the 1860 Constitutional Union Convention, but Bell clinched the nomination on the second ballot.
 Nonetheless, some of Houston's Texan supporters nominated him for president in April 1860.
 Other backers attempted to launch a nationwide campaign, but in August 1860, Houston announced that he would not be a candidate for president.
 He refused to endorse any of the remaining presidential candidates.
 In late 1860, Houston campaigned across his home state, calling on Texans to resist those who advocated for secession if Republican nominee Abraham Lincoln won the 1860 election.

 After Lincoln won the November 1860 presidential election, several Southern states seceded from the United States and formed the Confederate States of America.
-A Texas political convention voted to secede from the United States on February 1, 1861, and Houston proclaimed that Texas was once again an independent republic, but he refused to recognize that same convention's authority to join Texas to the Confederacy.
-After Houston refused to swear an oath of loyalty to the Confederacy, the legislature declared the governorship vacant.
+A Texas political convention voted to secede from the United States on February 1, 1861, and after Houston refused to swear an oath of loyalty to the Confederacy, the legislature declared the governorship vacant.
 Houston did not recognize the validity of his removal, but he did not attempt to use force to remain in office, and he refused aid from the federal government to prevent his removal.
-His successor, Edward Clark, was sworn in on March 18.
+His successor, Edward Clark, was sworn in in March 1861.
 In an undelivered speech, Houston wrote:

 On April 19, 1861, he told a crowd: